Objectives and competences

 Content (Syllabus outline)

-1. Types and sources of innovations and interrelatedness with ethics, social responsibility and sustainable development
+2. Sources and types of innovations and interrelatedness with ethics, social responsibility and sustainable development

 4. Theory of diffusion of invention in society